Riemannian Langevin Algorithm for Solving Semidefinite Programs: Application to SDP and Max-Cut

 While the Burer--Monteiro problem is non-convex, it is empirically observed that simple first order methods still perform very well \citep{javanmard2016phase}.
-To explain this phenomenon, \citet{boumal2016non} showed that when $\frac{(d+1)(d+2)}{2} > n$, all second order stationary points (local minima) are also global minima, and \citet{waldspurger2018rank} showed this result is optimal up to lower order terms. \citet{cifuentes2019burer} extended the rank condition to more general SDPs.
-In a different approach, \citet{montanari2016grothendieck,mei2017solving} used a Grothendieck-type inequality to show that all critical points are approximately optimal up to a multiplicative factor of $1 - \frac{1}{d}$.
-Furthermore, without assuming criticality conditions, \citet{pumir2018smoothed,cifuentes2019polynomial} provided polynomial runtime guarantees.
+To explain this phenomenon, it was shown that when $(d+1)(d+2) > 2n$, all second order stationary points (local minima) are also global minima for almost every cost matrix $A$ \cite{boumal2016non,waldspurger2018rank,cifuentes2019burer,pumir2018smoothed,cifuentes2019polynomial}.
+In a different approach by \cite{mei2017solving}, the authors used a Grothendieck-type inequality to show that all critical points are approximately optimal up to a multiplicative factor of $1 - \frac{1}{d}$.

-Computationally, many of these works analyzed a Riemannian trust region (RTR) method for the Burer--Monteiro problem \citep{absil2007trust} A runtime complexity analysis was provided by \citet{boumal2019global}.
-However, RTR is generally infeasible in practice.
-Ideally, we would like to provide an efficient algorithm with theoretical guarantees.
-Towards this goal, \citet{erdogdu2018convergence,wang2017mixing} studied block coordinate ascent methods, providing the first guarantees for computable algorithms.
-Combining with the results of \cref{sec:langevin_under_lsi}, we can also provide an optimality guarantee for SDP and Max-Cut using a first order algorithm, namely the Langevin algorithm in \cref{eq:langevin_algorithm}.